 Peregrine Assessment Examination

 In addition to the final exam, you are also required to take the Peregrine Assessment Examination in order to assess your overall learning of the business curriculum here at Columbia College.
-This exam is not proctored.
-It is a 90-minute multiple-choice exam is worth 100 points, and taken inside the course under the "Quizzes" section.
-This exam can be taken anytime between Monday 12:01 am CT and Saturday 11:59 pm CT of Week 8.
+This exam is proctored by a third-party provider, Peregrine, and will be taken via the direct link beginning in Week 7.
+This exam can be taken anytime between Monday 12:01 am CT of Week 7 and Saturday 11:59 pm CT of Week 8.

 The exam is used by the college for assessment purposes.
 They use the results to look for strengths and weaknesses in the overall business curriculum, for the purpose of making improvements.
 Based on the cumulative results of many students taking the exam, the business department and senior leadership at the college can tweak the existing curriculum by adding and/or deleting information currently being taught, strengthening important areas of study if it appears students aren’t doing as well as expected, adding or deleting entire courses to ensure the measurable learning outcomes are being met for the business degree, etc. Assessment is a very important part of having a strong curriculum, and your participation is an important component of that overall process.